nidafirdaws/cse15l-lab-reports/index.md

 ```
 for (int i = 0; i <= numbers.length; i++)
 ```
 The equal sign means that I always access indexes 0-length of array inclusive instead of exclusive.
 So, I removed the ```=``` and added an if statement to return 0.0 if the length of the array is 0.
+This is the new ```AverageCalculator.java``` file.
 ![Image](newAC.png)
 ```
 public class AverageCalculator {